 Using insiders as test users works in pilot testing, and pilot testing only.

 The distinction between a pilot test and a regular test is that pilot testing is concerned only with refining the test methodology.
 We're not looking for actual usability findings to improve the user interface.
 We want only to improve the test itself, so that once we bring in real users, we can squeeze out of them as many insights as possible in the limited time we have for the study.
+(For more on how to run studies, see our full-day Usability Testing course.)

 Still, it's best to use representative users as pilot test participants, because it lets you more realistically assess the test plan.
 You might, for example, want to know whether you have the right number of test tasks for the available time, and internal users typically complete tasks much faster than external users.